 Prescription drugs that are ill-used or used for non-medical reasons can make an alteration to brain activity and lead to dependence.
-Commonly abused classes of prescription drugs include opioids (frequently prescribed to treat pain), central nervous system depressants (frequently prescribed to treat anxiety and sleep disorders), and stimulants (prescribed to treat narcolepsy, ADHD, and obesity).
+Commonly abused classes of prescription drugs include opioids (frequently prescribed to treat pain),depressants (frequently prescribed to treat anxiety and sleep disorders), and stimulants (prescribed to treat narcolepsy, ADHD, and obesity).
 Abuse of prescription drugs to get high has become progressively widespread among teens and young adults.
 As the Nation’s most prevalent illegal drug problem, the abuse of prescription painkillers now ranks second behind marijuana.

 There are three classes of prescription drugs that are most commonly abused:

 * Commonly used opioids include oxycodone (OxyContin), propoxyphene (Darvon), hydrocodone (Vicodin), hydromorphone (Dilaudid), meperidine (Demerol), and diphenoxylate (Lomotil).

 * Common central nervous system depressants include barbiturates such as pentobarbital sodium (Nembutal), and benzodiazepines such as diazepam (Valium) and alprazolam (Xanax).

 * Common stimulants include dextroamphetamine (Dexedrine) and methylphenidate (Ritalin).